M4 Series Fire Control: Not putting out fires, what you look through when firing the guns!

-The Sherman tank went through a series of fire control changes each an improvement over the last.
+The Sherman tank went through a series of fire control changes, each an improvement over the last.
 The first tanks lacked telescopic sight mounted on the M34 gun mount.
-The only site was incorporated into the gunner’s periscope, and it wasn’t magnified.
-Since the periscopes were all interchangeable, updating the older tanks was easy, at least were the periscope was concerned, adding a telescope was a little more complicated.
+The only sight was incorporated into the gunner’s periscope, and it wasn’t magnified.
+Since the periscopes were all interchangeable, updating the older tanks was easy, at least where the periscope was concerned, adding a telescope was a little more complicated.

-The final fire control setup the Sherman gunner had at his disposal in a mid to late model Sherman was pretty impressive by the standards of the time.
-He was in a hydroelectrically driven turret that rotated fast; he had very nice periscope setup with 1x and 6x scopes hooked into the gun with strong linkage.
-He also had a telescopic sight to work with and the gun was stabilized.
+The final fire control setup the Sherman gunner had at his disposal in a mid to late-model Sherman was pretty impressive by the standards of the time.
+He was in a hydroelectrically driven turret that rotated fast; he had a very nice periscope setup with 1x and 6x scopes hooked into the gun with strong linkage.
+He also had a telescopic sight to work with, and the gun was stabilized.
 This was a vast improvement over the unmagnified reticle on the first production models.
-This coupled with the Sherman comfortable design made it a formidable weapon, even in amateur hands.
+This, coupled with the Sherman’s comfortable design, made it a formidable weapon, even in amateur hands.

 The Lee used a unique setup; the 75mm gun was aimed with an M1 periscope, with an M21A1 periscope built into the mount.
-The 37mm was aimed with an M2 periscope with an M19A1 periscope built its mount.
+The 37mm was aimed with an M2 periscope with an M19A1 periscope built into its mount.
 Both the 37 and 75 mounts were stabilized.
-The prototype M6 Sherman used its own unique sight built into the sight rotor on the top of the turret, this was only used on a small number of production Shermans tanks.
+The prototype M6 Sherman used its own unique sight built into the sight rotor on the top of the turret.
+This was only used on a small number of production Shermans tanks.

-Let’s look at the various periscopes and telescopes the Sherman used through its long life.
-Let’s start with a look at the various versions of the periscope sights the production Sherman and the TDs based on the chassis below.
+Let’s look at the various periscopes and telescopes the Sherman used throughout its long life.
+Let’s start with a look at the various versions of the periscope sights, the production Sherman and the TDs based on the chassis below.